Brad Battin

-Bradley William Battin (born 12 December 1975) is an Australian politician who served as the leader of the Victorian Liberal Party from 27 December 2024 until 18 November 2025, and as member for Berwick in the Victorian Legislative Assembly since 2022.
-Battin faced a leadership spill on 18 November 2025 and was defeated by Jess Wilson.
-He was previously the member for Gembrook from 2010 until the seat was abolished in 2022 following the 2021 redistribution.
+Bradley William Battin (born 12 December 1975) is an Australian politician who is currently serving as the member for Berwick.
+Battin served as the leader of the Victorian Liberal Party and Victorian opposition leader from December 2024 until November 2025.
+He has served as a member of the for Victorian Legislative Assembly since 2010, first for Gembrook from 2010 to 2022, and then Berwick after 2022.

+Battin was elected to the Victorian Liberal Party leadership in a leadership spill in December 2024 caused by the leader John Pesutto losing a defamation lawsuit to Moira Deeming.
+Battin faced a leadership spill in November 2025 and was defeated by Jess Wilson, due to poor polling performance and several scandals.

-Early life and pre-political career
+Early life, education, and pre-political career

+Bradley William Battin was born on 12 December 1975 to parents Philip and Joan, and raised in the Melbourne suburbs of Harkaway and Berwick.
+Battin attended Harkaway Primary School and Berwick Secondary College, and left school at 15.

-Battin joined Victoria Police in 2001 and was posted to Dandenong Police Station.
-During his time as police officer, he obtained a Diploma in Public Safety (Policing) with the Victoria Police, and a Graduate Diploma in Adolescent Health and Welfare from the University of Melbourne.
-He transferred to Prahran Police Station in 2005.
+Out of high school, Battin worked several hospitality and customer service jobs, before joining Victoria Police in 2001.
+He was posted to Dandenong Police Station, and transferred to Prahran Police Station in 2005.
+During his time as police officer, he obtained a Diploma in Public Safety (Policing) with Victoria Police, and a Graduate Diploma in Adolescent Health and Welfare from the University of Melbourne, along with reaching the rank of Senior Constable.

-In 2007, Battin purchased a Bakers Delight bakery in Wheelers Hill, operating it for three years.
+In 2007, Battin left the police force and purchased a Bakers Delight franchise in Wheelers Hill with his wife, owning it for three years.

+Battin has worked in several volunteer organisations, including being the president of the Clematis Country Fire Authority brigade and a fundraising chair of the Fred Hollows Foundation.

-In 2020, Battin completed a Graduate Certificate in Business, he went on to complete his Master in Business Administration at Victoria University.
+As an adult, Battin has completed a Graduate Certificate in Business and a Master in Business Administration at Victoria University.